5 Best Smart Locks for Seniors

 For non-tech-savvy seniors who don’t have issues remembering codes, this Kwikset Deadbolt is a valuable option that relies on keypad codes to grant access to users.
 Elderly people can set the codes themselves, which should make it easier for them to remember them too.
 To keep themselves on the safe side, they may also carry a mechanical key that comes with the device.

 Besides, the device allows you to set up to 6 unique permanent codes, making it ideal for homes with multiple caretakers and service personnel arriving at various times.
-Furthermore, it also comes with the auto-lock function so that it locks itself automatically when you get past the door.
+Furthermore, it also comes with an auto-lock function so that it locks itself automatically when you get past the door.

 Pros